Head of laboratory

 Before joining academia in 2000, Dan V. Nicolau worked for more than 20 years in industry and industrial R&D environment, in Europe, Japan and Australia.
 Prior to moving to McGill, he was a professor at the University of Liverpool, UK; Monash and Swinburne Universities, Australia.
 Prof. Nicolau published more than 100 papers in peer-reviewed scientific journals, a similar number of full papers in conference proceedings and 6 book chapters.
 He edited a book on microarray technology, and co-edited the proceedings of 40 international conferences.
 Prof. Nicolau was the PI of research projects and research consortia, totaling more than $ 25 mil., granted by funding institutions in Europe, Japan, Australia, USA, UK, Brazil and Canada.
 He is an Editor of Biosensors & Bioelectronics, an Editor of Scientific Reports, a Fellow of the International Society of Optical Engineering (SPIE), and a Member of the Academy of Romanian Scientists and Engineers.

-Audrey joined the McGill bioengineering department in June 2015 as a lab manager.
-She is in charge of our facilities, making sure that everything runs smoothly, from equipment to students.
-She obtained her master degree in health technologies from ETS (École de technologie supérieure in Montreal) where she studied layer-by-layer coatings for vascular prosthesis applications.
-She has a background in mechanical engineering with a minor in biomechanics and biomaterials.
+Xavier joined the McGill bioengineering department in August 2018 as the lab manager.
+He is in charge of our facilities, making sure that everything runs smoothly, from equipment to students.
+He obtained his master degree in biology from UQAM (Université du Québec à Montréal), where he studied the expression of a protein linked to preeclampsia.
+He has experience with cellular and molecular biology, microvesicles and virology.

 Ayyappa is a postdoctoral fellow and joined the team in December 2016.
 He was born in India, graduated from Anna University, India (2012).
 Later, he pursued his Ph.D.
 (2013 to 2016) from University of Montpellier and CNRS France as an Erasmus doctoral fellow.
 His expertises are in molecular biology, biochemistry, and microbiology.
 During the Ph.D., he studied bacterial transcription systems and regulations in Mycobacterium tuberculosis by in vitro methods.
 In our team he is pursuing to train bacteria for fitting our mathematical models, tracking and understanding the microbial behaviour in confined space.